Or, how travelling around Europe with train is an attractive option for your road trip.

 With the introduction of the European Union and legislations for harmonizing the rail networks in Europe, the first formal steps for political and cultural change were taken.
 But with the recent development of Great Britain opting out of the European Union, such steps become more complicated.
 Thought experiment: Consider that France and Germany would take the lead in harmonizing the rail network (between countries), non-EU members would then struggle to cooperate and create mutually beneficial agreements.
 Where there is will there is possibility.
 Well, where there is no formal alignment, no matter how much will you have.

-300 odd Euros for an Interrail Global pass.
-Travel for a month.
+300 odd Euros for an Interrail Global Pass

 An Interrail Global Pass is around 300 Euro.
 You get to your central train station, wait for the train to depart without any checkin or luggage hassle.
 You can enjoy the facilities and restaurants in the station less than a minute away from the train platform.
 You board the train and get a seat that is definitely roomier than what you would have in a plane.
 You can move around in the train.
 Let’s say a stop in the bistro carriage for a drink while watching the passing landscape outside.